 Sweet strawberries are an easy grow to get started with, and they can be grown anywhere from borders and containers to hanging baskets.

 Plant out your strawberry plant in March to April or September to October depending on the type.
 Plant in a sunny and sheltered space, watering them frequently so they can establish.
 Whilst it’s growing season feed them with a feed such as Levington® Tomorite® Concentrated Tomato Food to help the fruit flourish.

 The strawberries are ready when they are bright red, and picking them at the warmest time of the day will ensure they are at their most tastiest.

-You can have lettuce pretty much all year round if you choose the right varieties, meaning you’ll always have fresh salad at your fingertips.
+You can have lettuce pretty much all year round if you choose the right varieties.
+Meaning you’ll always have fresh salad crop at your fingertips.

-Lettuce can be sown from March to September, straight int eh ground will give the best results in a space with full sun and moist soil.
+Lettuce can be sown from March to September, straight in the ground will give the best results in a space with full sun and moist soil.
 When the first true leaves appear, thin the seedlings so the plants are around 30cm apart.

-They are ready to harvest between May and November, when a firm heart is formed, or when it’s big enough to be eaten.
+They are ready to harvest between May and November.
+You’ll know when a firm heart is formed, or when it’s big enough to be eaten.
 The best way to harvest is to cut rather than pulling.

 Take a look at my vegetable planting calendar which shows when is best to sow, plant and grow.
-It’s a handy guide that you can download to find out which time of year each fruit and veg will be ready to harvest to make your dishes delicious.
+It’s a handy guide that you can download for free.
+Guiding you on which time of year each fruit and veg will be ready to harvest to make your dishes delicious.